aylei/kubectl-debug/README.md

 ## (Optional) Install the debug agent DaemonSet

 `kubectl-debug` requires an agent pod to communicate with the container runtime.
-In the [agentless mode](#port-forward-mode-And-agentless-mode), the agent pod can be created when a debug session starts and to be cleaned up when the session ends.
+In the [agentless mode](#port-forward-mode-And-agentless-mode), the agent pod can be created when a debug session starts and to be cleaned up when the session ends.(Turn on agentless mode by default)

 While convenient, creating pod before debugging can be time consuming.
-You can install the debug agent DaemonSet in advance to skip this:
+You can install the debug agent DaemonSet and use --agentless=false params in advance to skip this:

 ```bash
 # if your kubernetes version is v1.16 or newer